-In 1949, with ever changing demographics, Mullen replaced Seneca as the resident Parish.
-Under Fr.
+In 1927, with ever changing demographics, Seneca (Sts.
+Peter & Paul Church) also took charge of Hyannis.
+Thus, Seneca served as the resident Parish with four missions, Mullen, Brownlee, Thedford, and Hyannis.
+In 1949 a population shift caused Mullen to become the resident Parish of the Sandhills Catholic Family.
+That same year, under Fr.
 Koprowski, the wooden St. Mary's Church moved to its present location.
 By 1964 St. Mary's Parish reconstructed and dedicated a brick Church.
 Appointments of the original Church are still present in the current building.
-They include the Stations of the Cross, the organ, a few pews in the choir loft, and the first Parish Baptism Stole,
+They include the Stations of the Cross, the organ, a few pews in the choir loft, and the first Parish Baptism Stole.

 And Mary said, "My Soul proclaims the greatness of the Lord, and my spirit rejoices in God my Savior!"

-Just north of Thedord lies the small community of Brownlee.
-From 1901 until its closure in 2002, St. Joan of Arc allowed area Catholics to gather for the Sacraments and fellowship.
-Brownlee was first under the care of clergy from Hyannis until 1918, when Priests from Anselmo made the Journey over.
-In 1924, St. Joan of Arc would join St. Thomas in becoming a mission of Senica.
-In 1949, Fr.
-Koprowski was transferred from Senica to Mullen, making St. Mary's the resident Parish.
+Just north of Thedford lies the small community of Brownlee.
+From 1901 until its closure in 2002, St. Joan of Arc Church allowed area Catholics to gather for the Sacraments and fellowship.
+Brownlee was first under the care of clergy from Hyannis until 1908, when Priests from Anselmo made the Journey over.
+In 1918, St. Joan of Arc would join St. Thomas in becoming a mission of Seneca.
+In 1949, the Rectory was transferred from Seneca to Mullen, making St. Mary's the resident Parish.
 Brownlee was then cared for by the Pastors assigned to Mullen.
-In 2002 the Parish was closed.
+In 2002, with changing demographics, the Parish was closed.
 The faithful began making the journey to Thedford for Sacraments, which continues to this day.
 In 2009 the Church and lot were sold, but the hearts of Parishioners remain dedicated to Jesus.

 Remember the sufferings of Christ, the storms that were weathered ... the crown that came form those sufferings which gave new radiance to the faith ...
 All Saints give testimony to the truth that without real effort, no one ever wins the crown!

 Seeking to provide a Parish home for Catholics in and around Hyannis, Fr.
-W. McNamara, assigned to Holy Rosary Church in Alliance, constructed the first Church in Hyannis. in 1895 a 16' by 20' wood Church was constructed and dedicated.
-Until 1914, Priests would travel by train from Alliance to celebrate the Sacraments at All Saints Parish. in 1914, however, All Saints was assigned its first resident Pastor.
-With the house across from the current Church purchased Fr.
+W. McNamara, assigned to Holy Rosary Church in Alliance, constructed the first Catholic Church.
+In 1895 a 16' by 20' wood Church was constructed and dedicated.
+Until 1914, Priests traveled by train from Alliance to celebrate the Sacraments at All Saints Parish.
+In 1914, however, All Saints was assigned its first resident Pastor.
+With the house across from the current Church purchased, Fr.
 E. Hynes moved in as Pastor with Pastoral care over Parishes as far as Brownlee.